-We are a society of apostolic life, of Fathers and Brothers formed by St. John Eudes dedicated to works of evangelization, formation and renewal of the consecrated life, community and society.
-We are one family together bringing the Sacraments, the Word of God, and the message of Furnace of the Love of God in the Sacred Heart of Jesus and Mary as handed down to us by St. John Eudes - Author of the Liturgical Worship of the Sacred Heart of Jesus and Holy Heart of Mary.
+We are a community of priests under the society of apostolic life of pontifical right, founded by St. John Eudes for the renewal of the Church through the works of evangelization and the formation of good workers for the Gospel.
+We are one family together bringing the sacraments, the Word of God, and the message of the Furnace of the Love of God in the Sacred Heart of Jesus and Mary as handed down to us by St. John Eudes - Author of the Liturgical Worship of the Sacred Heart of Jesus and Holy Heart of Mary.

 From the New Catholic Encyclopedia

 The Congregation of Jesus and Mary (CJM; Official Catholic Directory #0450), whose members are known as Eudists, is a small society of priests founded in France by St. John EUDES in the 17th century.
 It is engaged mainly in the training of diocesan clergy and education.